Brigadier General Adams promotes D&I at Goodfellow

-U.S. Air Force Brig.
-Gen. Terrence A. Adams, Military Deputy Director of Concepts and Strategy Air Force Futures, Headquarters U.S. Air Force, smiles during the Diversity and Inclusion Brown Bag at the Cressman Dining Facility, Goodfellow Air Force Base, Texas, Feb.
-11, 2022.
-Adams led the panel discussion regarding diversity and inclusion, opening the floor for attendees to discuss important topics with senior leaders.
-(U.S. Air Force photo by Senior Airman Michael Bowman)
+Brig.
+Gen. Terrence A. Adams, Military Deputy Director of Concepts and Strategy Air Force Futures, Headquarters U.S. Air Force, visited Goodfellow AFB to share his insight about diversity and inclusion across the Air Force, Feb.
+11.

+Adams hosted an all-call at the base theater where he spoke about how growing up in Tuskegee, Alabama, shaped his leadership philosophies and experiences throughout his career.

+He emphasized the importance of creating a culture of excellence centered around the Air Force core values and understanding every Airman’s unique background.

 |Date Taken: